gopi487krishna/proposal-gsoc-2020/README.md

 **Have you done any previous work in this area before or on similar projects?**

 Yes, I have been  working on a similar project from quite sometime.
 The project's name is GML or Generalized Markup Language.
-It is basically a pseudo programming language with support for both structuring the data and for writing programs in it.
+It is basically a pseudo programming language with  better human  readability and support for both structuring the data and for writing programs in it.
 It provides about 80%  performance boost from typically XML parsers with a ton of additional features  and has a 70% less file size footprint.
-A XML file of 100KB would roughly be around
+A XML file of 100KB would roughly be around 20KB in size in GML.
+This project recently got selected in the MC Afee

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxNzc1Nzc5NSw2OTE1Njg5NzUsLTYwMj
+eyJoaXN0b3J5IjpbLTY0MDIyOTY3Miw2OTE1Njg5NzUsLTYwMj
 g5MjU1MywxNzYxMDc0Mjg2LDg2MjY3MDc4MCwtMjI2MDYzNDg1
 LDk3ODU4NTU2NCwtMTAyNTkwOTE0NSw0MTkwNDc2OTUsLTEwMz
 YxNjQ4MiwtNDA4NzIyMjUsMTMzODA4NTgxNSwtMTkwNTU3Njcx